ooz/mocs/legacy/cloud-gunner/README.md

 ---

 One of my oldest, still-assembled models.
-Small propeller-powered gun boat with cannons, windshield, helm and plenty of attachment points (incl. extendable arms).
+Small adventure-style, propeller-powered cannon boat with windshield, helm and plenty of attachment points (incl. extendable arms).
 The black 2x2 sloped brick in the rear is usually a cockpit/gauge slope I temporarily used for another model.
 The dinghy is lifted up at the front by a boat stud which gives it a realistic float.